 It was very simple to do.
 I first painted the wall in Tissue Paper, followed by sectioning off parts of the wall with frog tape and began to hand paint the terrazzo design onto the wall.
 I wanted to keep to a very loose recurring pattern to make sure the color was evenly distributed and it took me about a day to complete.

 Finally, I painted the rest of the wall in Tranquil Dawn and Mysterious Teal and took the frog tape off.
 Simples!

 I’m so pleased with how this wall has turned out, it definitely adds interest to the room and moves away from the very cold blues my Son had in his bedroom when we moved in.

-I have painted the rest of the room in Tranquil Dawn and the wall opposite to this in Midnight Garden.
-These are some of my favourite colours and it gives the room a more grown-up feel and perfect for a boys’ bedroom.
+I have painted the rest of the room in Tranquil Dawn and the wall opposite this in Midnight Garden.
+These are some of my favorite colors and they give the room a more grown-up feel and are perfect for a boy’s bedroom.

-The final touches will be adding mustard to the room with his curtains, lamp, art work and lego head that we had from his old room.
-I think the mustard tones adds a fun element to the colour scheme and helps break up the blues and greens.
+The final touches will be adding mustard to the room with his curtains, lamp, artwork, and a Lego head that we had from his old room.
+I think the mustard tones add a fun element to the color scheme and help break up the blues and greens.

-I think it’s always tricky planning a boys’ bedroom, but if you nail the colour scheme from the beginning, the rest of the planning should come easily!
-Hopefully this room will last him for many years to come.
+I think it’s always tricky planning a boy’s bedroom, but if you nail the color scheme from the beginning, the rest of the planning should come easily!
+Hopefully, this room will last him for many years to come.